neurothew/exploring-homonym-rep-in-llm/README.md

   - figures/      # storing the figures
   - results/      # storing the statistical results
   - scripts/      # storing the scripts for statistical analyses

+`analysis_homonymy.Rmd`
+- script to generate all the statistical analyses, tables and figures.